Digital Sensory Storytime

 Thank you to Kathleen Carter, intern at EducatorLabs, for recommending additional resources for this guide.

 About the Presenter

-Amy Price has worked since 2001 at Oakstone Academy, a private school in central Ohio serving students with autism, and their non-disabled peers; ages 12 months to 22 years.
+Amy Price worked from 2001-2014 at Oakstone Academy, a private school in central Ohio serving students with autism, and their non-disabled peers; ages 12 months to 22 years.
 Oakstone Academy's academic and social inclusion model features not only a classroom but a school-wide environment that fosters high expectations in behavior and academic achievement for all students.
 Amy became involved with the State Library of Ohio when she received an Institute of Museum and Library Services LSTA grant awarded by the State Library of Ohio, that allowed her to study and implement a school-wide iPad project.
 In 2012, Amy received her MLIS degree from Kent State University.